SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_node_segment.md

   Acquired from the"rxPowerLevelAvg" metric name in the "downstreamOfdmChannels" metric group from the Kafka topic.

 - **OFDM MER AVG**: Calculated.
-Total MER power from OFDM channels associated to the CMs connected to the node, divided by the total number of channels.
+Total MER power from OFDM channels associated with the CMs connected to the node, divided by the total number of channels.

   Acquired from the"subcarrierMerAvg" metric name in the "downstreamOfdmChannels" metric group from the Kafka topic.